 Some years back I was gifted with one of the first Crockpot cookbooks, a used version which, by the looks of the dogeared pages, was at one time much loved.
-This was before I even had a slow cooker, and after awhile I sent it to the thrift store, since so many of the recipes involved opening cans of condensed soups or packs of spice mixes.
-The food snob in me declared this was most certainly not cooking, but rather dumping fake ingredients into a machine and waiting for the results, a mix of foods and non-foods which eventually would resemble food.
+This was before I even had a slow cooker.
+After awhile I sent it to the thrift store, since so many of the recipes involved opening cans of condensed soups or packs of spice mixes.
+The food snob in me declared this was most certainly not cooking.
+On the contrary, it was dumping fake ingredients into a machine and waiting for the results.
+A mix of foods and non-foods which eventually would resemble food.

-We’ve come a long way from those early days of slow cookery, and now even exalted food journals like Food & Wine and Bon Appetit recognize that time-challenged cooks want to cook their own tasty meals, with real ingredients, while they are doing something else like working or playing.
+We’ve come a long way from those early days of slow cookery, and now even exalted food journals like Food & Wine and Bon Appetit recognize that time-challenged cooks want to cook their own tasty meals.
+Use with real ingredients, while you are doing something else like working or playing.
 Or sleeping.
-You can find slow cooker recipes on any legitimate food website and inside many of the aforementioned magazines devoting to cooking.
+You can find slow cooker recipes on any legitimate food website.
+In addition, inside many of the aforementioned magazines devoting to cooking.

 With winter’s chill comes a desire for fragrant stews and braises, and the slow cooker delivers a hot meal with very little fuss.
-Sometimes you get a better result by searing meats before adding them to the cooker, but some types of protein take on flavor without dirtying extra pots.
+Sometimes you get a better result by searing meats before adding them to the cooker.
+Some types of protein take on flavor without dirtying extra pots.
 Like the boneless, skinless chicken thighs in today’s Moroccan spiced chicken with prunes, green olives and carrots.
-No oil is needed since the thighs are less lean than white meat chicken and the sauce will be fragrant and full bodied from the melding of aromatics with the meat.
+No oil is needed since the thighs are less lean than white meat chicken.
+The sauce is fragrant and full bodied from the melding of aromatics with the meat.

 This recipe takes well to kitchen improvisation and substitution : other dried fruits like apricots and golden raisins if you don’t care for prunes, the addition of chickpeas for a more protein laden meal, butternut squash chunks instead of carrot and any riff on spicing you desire.
+Prunes and chicken marry particularly well, as seen with the popularity of Chicken Marbella.
 This dish is easy to assemble and your house will smell great while it’s cooking.
 As I write this, we are having a couple of 80 plus degree days in Richmond (this winter I have barely opened the coat closet), but I still love a hot meal even when the ceiling fans are doing double-time!
 Wherever you are cooking, I hope you find comfort and delight in this, and other (see Slow Cooker Beef and Cabbage Soup), slow cooker meals no matter the weather.

 Moroccan Chicken with Prunes